 Proteomics is the large-scale study of proteins.
 Many different peptide- and protein-centric MS-based approaches have been developed for proteomics, whereby some of these have been adapted for de novo sequence analysis of antibodies.

 Bottom-up (BU) or shotgun proteomics is by far the most widespread approach in MS-based protein analysis.
 In it, protein samples are digested by one or more proteases, and the resulting peptides are separated by some form of liquid chromatography (usually reversed-phase (RP)-HPLC), after which their peptide masses are recorded (MS1).
 Highly abundant precursor ions are then selected for fragmentation, and the masses of their fragment ions (MS2) are recorded.
-To avoid ambiguity, in this review, we distinguish between chemical or enzymatic cleavage, where proteins are digested into peptides before analysis by MS (referred to in this manuscript as cleavage/digestion), and gas-phase fragmentation in the collision area of a mass spectrometer (referred to in this manuscript as fragmentation/dissociation), where precursor ions are dissociated into fragment ions.

 Because digestion and MS-based fragmentation adhere to highly specific rules, peptides and their gas-phase fragment ions can be predicted.
 Consequently, peptides and their parent proteins are identified by comparing recorded spectra to the spectra simulated from protein or DNA databases.\cite{Aebersold2003Mass spectrometry-based proteomics} For antibody sequencing, personalized databases are required for identification.
 Yet, digestion-based strategies are still widely used even without an available database.
 Individual spectra can be \emph{de novo} sequenced, and the resulting reads can be assembled into full-length sequences.\cite{Tran2016Complete De Novo Assembly of Monoclonal Antibody Sequences|||Guthals2012Shotgun Protein Sequencing with Meta-contig Assembly|||Sen2017Automated Antibody De Novo Sequencing and Its Utility in Biopharmaceutical Discovery.}